allegro/blog/_posts/2021-04-09-python-logging.md

                                            'action_type': 'bar'})
 ```

-Next, during debugging of a problem, you notice that it's not nearly enough and it's worth
+Next, during debugging of a problem, you will notice that it's not nearly enough and it's worth
 adding some `logging.debug`

 ```python